CH-Earth/meshflow/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Meshflow's documentation!
+Welcome to MESHflow's documentation!
 ====================================

-``Meshflow`` aims to facilitate setting up MESH models for any temporal and spatial domain of interest.
-This package is prepared in Python and can be accessed from command line using its Command Line Interface.
+``MESHflow`` streamlines the setup of MESH models for any temporal or spatial domain.
+Written in Python, it is accessible via a Command Line Interface.

-``MESH`` (Modélisation Environnementale communautaire - Surface Hydrology) is the hydrology land-surface scheme (HLSS) of Environment and Climate Change Canada's (ECCC's) community environmental modelling system (Pietroniro et al. 2007) [#]_, and is complimentary to ECCC's GEM-Hydro modelling platform.
+``MESH`` (Modélisation Environnementale communautaire - Surface Hydrology) is the hydrology land-surface scheme (HLSS) of Environment and Climate Change Canada's (ECCC's) community environmental modelling system (Pietroniro et al. 2007) [#]_.
+It complements ECCC's GEM-Hydro modelling platform.
+MESH supports multiple surface component models within a single framework, enabling direct comparison using identical forcings, interpolation, grids, periods, time steps, and output settings.
+A key feature is its ability to read atmospheric forcings from files, allowing offline testing and use of data from observations or reanalysis products.
-MESH allows different surface component models to coexist within the same modelling framework so that they can easily be compared for the same experiment using exactly the same forcings, interpolation procedures, grid, time period, time step and output specifications.
-An important feature of MESH is its ability to read atmospheric forcings from files instead of obtaining them from an atmospheric model.
-This makes it possible to test changes to the land surface schemes offline and to drive the HLSS with forcing data from other sources such as direct observations or reanalysis products.

-Early stages and recent evolution of Environment Canada's atmospheric-hydrologic-land-surface modelling system are described in Pietroniro et al. (2007) and Wheater et al. (2022) [#]_.
-A conceptual framework for model development was initiated using different degrees of model coupling that range from a linked model which requires separate calibration of the atmospheric model and the hydrological model to a complete two way coupled model Soulis et al. (2005) [#]_.
-MESH evolved from the WATCLASS model which links WATFLOOD routing model to the Canadian Land Surface Scheme (CLASS), was used as a basis for coupling with both weather and climate atmospheric models.
+The evolution of Environment Canada's atmospheric-hydrologic-land-surface modelling system is detailed in Pietroniro et al. (2007) and Wheater et al. (2022) [#]_.
+Model development began with varying degrees of coupling, from linked models requiring separate calibration to fully coupled systems (Soulis et al. 2005) [#]_.
+MESH originated from the WATCLASS model, which integrated the WATFLOOD routing model with the Canadian Land Surface Scheme (CLASS), and served as a foundation for coupling with weather and climate models.

 .. note::
    This project is under active development.
-Current release is `v0.1.0-dev0`.
+Current release is `v0.1.0-dev3`.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   usage
-   examples
-   applications using Digital Research Alliance (DRA) HPCs
+   configuration
+   example

 .. rubric:: Footnotes